LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 and employs the Bayesian stochastic search variable selection (BSSVS) to identify the most plausible description of the phylogeographic diffusion process.

-The additional benefit using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualise the spatial and temporal information.
+The additional benefit in using this model is that we can summarise the phylogeographic inferences from an analysis, and use a virtual globe software to visualise the spatial and temporal information.

 ## The NEXUS alignment